V-Sekai/manuals/decisions/20231201-headless-launcher-backend.md

    - Create a lightweight updater service.
    - Use Elixir for web requests handling.
-   - Utilize server-side SQLite for persistence.
+   - Utilize server-side CockroachDB for persistence.
    - Integrate desync protocol in the Service.

 3. **GUI Launcher Creation:**